YcleptJohn/placement-report/report.md

 this edited by Steve and he had nothing but praise for the writing, and the post seemed well received by the web team.
-This was a nice confirmation of my written communication and helped prove that I had improved in these areas.
+This was a nice confirmation of my written communication and helped prove that I had progressed in this area.
 It also boosted my recognition across the web team as now everyone comes to me for all things access-service and service re-homing.
 It's nice to receive appreciation for work that I've achieved and knowing it's having the desired impact.